jayvishwakarma0/Calendar-App/README.md

 # Calendar Application

 This is a React-based Calendar Application that allows users to view a calendar, add, edit, and delete events.
-The application also includes functionality for filtering events by category and supports multiple views through React Router.
+The application also includes functionality for filtering events by category and supports responsive design for different devices.

 ## Features